 Mr. Thomas revealed he planned to renovate 100 North Main into a mixed-use development which would include commercial space, apartments, and a luxury hotel.
 The renovation was expected to cost $100 million.
 In February 2014, all of the remaining tenants were given notice to vacate the building by the end of May.
 Construction began in June, after all of the tenants moved out.
 A few permits for interior demolition were given by the city but construction quickly halted due to a lack of funds.

 The deteriorating building was condemned in 2015 by Shelby County Environmental Court for falling debris and inoperable fire safety equipment.
 A court-ordered barricade was placed around 3 sides blocking the sidewalk.
 The city cited the owner with 31 other violations including inoperable elevators and blocking the sidewalks.
 Mr. Thomas was able to have 100 North Main placed on the National Register of Historic Places in May 2015 hoping for historic tax credits to assist with funding the renovation.
 Numerous cut off notices were sent from Memphis Light, Gas, and Water divisions with an amount owed totaling over $80,000.
 On occasion the building was used by Memphis SWAT for training.

-Unable to obtain financing and 2 years of unpaid taxes forced Mr. Thomas to sell 100 North Main in late 2015 for $5 million.
+The inability to obtain financing and 2 years of unpaid taxes forced Mr. Thomas to sell 100 North Main in late 2015 for $5 million.
 The new owner faces the same code violations from the city and the building remains barricaded with a security patrol.
-100 North Main sits abandoned, with one of the best views of Memphis locked away.
+One of the best views of Memphis sits locked away.